 GIBP employs over 100 people comprised of lifeguards, senior guards, supervisors, peace officers, and dispatchers.
-The mission of GIBP is to protect the 5-7 million people who visit the Galveston beaches each year, respond to aquatic emergencies 24/7/365, educate the public about beach safety, and be a good community partner.
+The mission of GIBP is to protect the 7-8 million people who visit the Galveston beaches each year, respond to aquatic emergencies 24/7/365, educate the public about beach safety, provide water safety talks at schools, and be a good community partner.

-Each of our eleven rescue trucks is staffed by at least one person who, at a minimum, is an open water lifeguard and an emergency medical technician.
+Each of our twelve rescue trucks is staffed by at least one person who, at a minimum, is an open water lifeguard and an emergency medical technician.
 The vehicles are equipped to respond to water emergencies, provide basic life support, and aid stranded motorists.
 The Beach Patrol fleet also includes a variety of water rescue craft, ATVs, and a multi-purpose vehicle.
 24 lifeguard towers are staffed by lifeguards who meet and exceed the qualifications established by the United States Lifesaving Association.

 The Beach Patrol’s jurisdiction includes the Gulf facing beaches from East Beach to the San Luis Pass and up to 2 miles offshore with emergency response capability to the waters adjacent to the entire island.
-Our primary responsibility is the safety of swimmers from East Beach Park to 61st street during the beach season.
+Our primary responsibility is the safety of swimmers from East Beach Park to 61st Street during the beach season.

 Galveston’s beaches are challenging to guard.
 Heavy crowds, rip current generating jetties, and constantly changing conditions keep guards very busy.
 Fortunately, the Galveston Park Board and the greater Galveston community have leveraged a combination of hotel tax dollars and beach user fees to fund one of the most proactive and respected lifeguarding agencies in the country.

 All of us here at GIBP thank you for your support!